BenayounP/AndroidMovieDataBase/documentation/Meta/Engineering.md

 ## Some choices I had to take
 ### UI
 #### Compose
 * I had to create Dimensions class to handle global dimensions (padding1, Padding2)
 * I had to create Color class to handle global colors with light and dark theme

+## Some thought

+### this simple app took more than one month!
+One week "just" for create the skeleton architecture

+### Compose is great but teh paint is still wet

+### Flow works like a charm